 What I made: too many clothes?

-The 2021 tally (57) is not too far removed from the 2020 tally (63) and there are just a lot of clothes.
-Not great from a sustainability perspective is it.
-If you subscribe to the sustainable fashionistas theory less is more and that you should aim to wear everything at least 30x.
+The 2021 tally (56) is not too far removed from the 2020 tally (63) and there are just a lot of clothes.
+Not great from a sustainability perspective is it?
+If you subscribe to the sustainable fashionistas theory less is more + you should aim to wear everything at least 30x.
 I mean, in my pre-sewing life would I have bought more than 3 garments a month?
 That would probably have felt excessive.
-In that sense the output of garment sewing being wearable garments is good and bad.
+In that sense, the output of garment sewing being wearable garments is good and bad.

 But in my sewing life, the job and hobby is about the actual making, not just the output.
 And sometimes the fun is also in trying different fabrics and patterns, different styles, and being in competition with myself to see if I can nail the vision that is in my head (works about 50% of the time).